Churches of Christ: Overview

 In keeping with their history, the Churches of Christ claim the New Testament as their sole rule of faith and practice in deciding matters of doctrine and ecclesiastical structure.
-They view the Old Testament as divinely inspired and historically accurate, but they do not consider its laws to be binding under the New Covenant in Christ (unless they are repeated in the New Testament) (Hebrews 8: 7–13).
-They believe that the New Testament demonstrates how a person may become a Christian (and thus a part of the universal Church of Christ) and how a church should be collectively organized and carry out its scriptural purposes.
+They view the Old Testament as divinely inspired and historically accurate, but they do not consider its laws to be binding under the New Covenant in Christ (unless they are repeated in the New Testament; cf. Hebrews 8: 7–13).
+They believe that the New Testament demonstrates how a person may become a Christian (and thus part of the universal Church of Christ), and how a church should be collectively organized and carry out its scriptural purposes.

 Demographics

 In 2022, the total membership of Churches of Christ is estimated to be between 1,700,000 and 2,000,000, with over 40,000 individual congregations worldwide.
 In the United States, there are approximately 1,087,559 members and 11,776 congregations.
 Overall U.S. membership was approximately 1.3 million in 1990 and 1.3 million in 2008.
 Estimates of the proportion of the US adult population associated with the Churches of Christ vary from 0.8% to 1.5%.
 Approximately 1,240 congregations, with 172,000 members, are predominantly African-American; 240 congregations with 10,000 members are Spanish-speaking.
 The average congregation size is approximately 100 members, with larger congregations reporting over 1,000 members.
 In 2000, the Churches of Christ were the 12th largest religious group in the U.S. based on the number of members, but the 4th largest in number of congregations.

 Within the U.S., membership in the Churches of Christ has declined by approximately 12% over the period from 1980 through 2007.
 The current retention rate of young adults graduating from high school appears to be approximately 60%.
 Membership is concentrated, with 70% of the U.S. membership, in thirteen states.
 Churches of Christ had a presence in 2,429 counties, placing them fifth behind the United Methodist Church, Catholic Church, Southern Baptist Convention and Assemblies of God – but the average number of adherents per county was approximately 677.
 The divorce rate was 6.9%, much lower than national averages.